Contents

 Engaruka is a ruined settlement located in northern Tanzania, near the border with Kenya.

-It was once a thriving agricultural community and a major center for the production of grains and textiles.
+It was once a thriving agricultural community and a major centre for grain and textile production.

 Visitors can explore the ruins, which include stone terraces, irrigation channels, and the remains of houses and granaries.